jacklansing/reconnect-api/README.md

 ### POST /api/posts

 Creates a new post.
-All fields are required, but for the `condition`, `device`, and `location` fields you can provide sensible defaults as there are only certain valid choices.
+All fields are required, but for the `condition`, `device`, and `location` fields you can provide sensible defaults as there are only certain valid choices based on the column setup in the database.
 Response includes the newly created post with additional info.

+Valid options by default for each:

 For `condition` :